Legal Framework of MoU (Memorandum of Understanding)

 • Jai Beverages Private Limited v.
 State of Jammu and Kashmir and others (1956)

-Issue: The core issue was, whether the government has power to withdraw the promised benefits where the investor has already ploughed in funds since he relies on such gains, and whether the principle of desistance can restrain the government from reneging on its commitment.
+Issue: The core issue was whether the government has the power to withdraw the promised benefits where the investor has already ploughed in funds since he relies on such gains, and whether the principle of desistance can restrain the government from reneging on its commitment.

 • Bikram Kishore Parida v.
 Benudhar Jena (1975)